Skip to Content

 How Do Trusts Work?

 A trust is created when a person (the grantor) transfers property to another person (the trustee) to manage the property for the benefit of others (the beneficiaries).
 The terms of a trust describe how the property is to be managed by the Trustee.
 Oftentimes the grantor and the trustee are the same person.
-The most common type of living trust is a revocable trust, in which the grantor can amend or revoke it at any time during their lifetime.
-The grantor keeps all the benefits of any property placed into it for the rest of their life, while still enabling heirs to enjoy the benefits of a trust.

 A trust can be structured to pay out immediately after the grantor's death or over time.
 The latter can protect beneficiaries from the drawbacks and responsibilities of managing a substantial lump sum.
 The grantor assigns a trustee to administer the trust and distribute its assets.